cbrown5/turtle-fishing-solomons/README.md

 Dates community monitors were working and looking for hunted turtles.

-turtle-hunters.csv
+turtle-fishers.csv

-Estimated number of hunters that participated and did not particate in surveys in each community.
+Estimated number of fishers that participated and did not particate in surveys in each community.

 turtle-harvest-not-sighted.csv